 The main driver to implement actiTIME was the SR&ED tax-incentive program.
 It has since grown to include other uses within the company with regard to financial projections.

 “One of the challenges we face as a technology company is that you’re never done.
-In order to survive you have to keep building new things.
+In order to survive, you have to keep building new things.
 We have several large development and innovation teams, and they do a lot of software and hardware development and technology research,” Matthew shares.

-Companies in Canada that invest in R&D activities can take part in a tax incentive program "Scientific Research & Experimental Development" (SR&ED).
+Companies in Canada that invest in R&D activities can take part in a tax incentive program Scientific Research & Experimental Development (SR&ED).
 This program incentivizes companies to push the boundaries of technology.
 The company size or industry doesn’t matter - it’s only the activities that count.

-“Anything involving researching new technologies, doing experiments, building proof of concept models or prototypes, doing any field beta testing – anything that involves experimental design or development of new technology can essentially count as part of this incentive program.
-Once the technology goes live in a commercial environment, then it’s no longer considered experimental,” Matthew explains.
+“Anything involving researching new technologies, doing experiments, building proof of concept models or prototypes, doing any field beta testing – anything that involves experimental design or development of a new technology can essentially count as part of this incentive program.
+Once the technology goes live in a commercial environment, it’s no longer considered experimental,” Matthew explains.

 All this goes straight into our tax form.
 We have summaries that we have to write, we have to provide the developers’ notes if asked for, we have to provide resumes and biographies – there’s quite a lot of information you provide for it.

 Historical data also helps InterTalk manage resources: “actiTIME usually has been helpful in that because we’re able to look at the time we spent on past projects and use that to predict how much time we’ll need for future projects and whether we’re going to need extra help down the road or extra staffing,” Matthew says.

-“It's online and easy to use, making it more difficult to not-use, leading to consistent, detailed results,” says Matthew.
+“It's online and easy to use, making it more difficult not to use, leading to consistent, detailed results,” says Matthew.